iipeace/guider/README.md

    * [Help](#Help)
 <!--te-->

-Intro
+Guider
 =======
-Do you struggle to improve system performance or to find root cause that makes system abnormal?
+Guider is a system-wide runtime performance analyzer.
-Guider is made to measure the amount of system resource usage and to trace system behavior.
+It is made to measure the amount of system resource usage and to trace system behavior.
 You can analyze your performance issues effectively with this tool.

 Guider pursues characteristics as below.